 The market responded in a big way.
 The Dow closed up 250 points the day after the election.
 The price of gold fell.
 What could cause the markets to react this way?

-Perhaps the Plunge Protection Team came in and saved the markets when they were unraveling over night.
-This is unlikely, however, as Wall Street insiders and the Obama Administration were pro-Clinton and may have been just fine with an economic grenade landing on Mr. Trump’s lap just as he’s elected.
+Perhaps the Plunge Protection Team came in and saved the markets when they were unraveling overnight.
+This is unlikely, however, as Wall Street insiders and the Obama Administration were pro-Clinton and may have been just fine with an economic grenade landing on Mr. Trump’s lap just as he was elected.

 The Market Knows Things Sooner and More Accurately Than We Do

 Many people knew that Donald Trump would be the next president of the United States of America long before Wolf Blitzer, Megyn Kelly, or Donald Trump himself, told them so.

 How can this be?
 How can it be that people have such insight?
 Maybe a crystal ball?
 Perhaps the reading of tarot cards or even tea leaves?